p4lang/p4analyzer/docs/issue-lifecycle.md

 The merge commit will likely be used when generating a changelog, or release notes.
 When using the additional commit lines to expand on what the change is, write it as if you were writing the release notes that an end user would read.
-For example, describe the new functionality or how it has changed rather than reporting what source elements have been modified (keep these details for the commits within the branch itself).
+For example, describe the new functionality or how something has changed, rather than reporting what source elements have been modified (keep these details for the commits within the working branch itself).

-When merging external Pull Requests, it may be required to summarize the changes into apprpriate release notes for the end user.
+When merging external Pull Requests, it may be required to summarize the Pull Request into appropriate release notes for the end user.